MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 Starting with [Microsoft Edge version 92](../05/devtools.md#user-agent-client-hints-for-devices-in-the-network-conditions-tab), you can specify User-Agent Client Hints when defining the user agent string in the **Network conditions** tool or when adding a custom device to emulate in **Settings**.

-In earlier versions of Microsoft Edge, when adding a custom device to emulate from the **Devices** section of **Settings**, selecting the **User agent client hints** button with the keyboard moved focus to the **Add custom device** button and a new device would be added automatically.
+In earlier versions of Microsoft Edge, when adding a custom device to emulate from the **Devices** section of **Settings**, selecting the **User agent client hints** button with the keyboard caused the incorrect UI item to be activated.
+Instead of expanding the **User agent client hints** section for you to fill it in, it selected the **Add** button.
+The device you were starting to define was immediately added, using empty fields in the **User agent client hints** section.

 In Microsoft Edge version 95, this issue has been fixed.
-Selecting the **User agent client hints** button now expands into a form where you can specify client hints for the custom device.
+Selecting the **User agent client hints** button by using the keyboard now expands a form, in which you can specify client hints for the custom device.

 To view the history of this feature in the Chromium open-source project, see [Issue 1243827: User agent client hints form accessibility](https://bugs.chromium.org/p/chromium/issues/detail?id=1243827).